Hikvision-Codec/Caffe_DFP/README.md

   cmake -DCMAKE_BUILD_TYPE=Release -DCPU_ONLY=ON -DBLAS=Open ..

-  #make -jX, in which X means how many cores one need to compile Caffe_DFP
+  #make -jX, in which X means how many cores are used to compile Caffe_DFP
   make -j8
   ```
 * For testing with GPU: